Test-driven data pipelining

 I have some experience with devices, thanks to my many years of working in research labs.
 This post is about the fun of hunting down what’s working and what’s not.

-Things to consider when working with devices Are you using the device yourself?
-Are you interacting with the user(s) (directly or indirectly)?
+- Are you interacting with the user(s) (directly or indirectly)?
+Or not at all?

 Biking data from XML to analysis, part 2